Grow a tree for wildlife

 If planting a bare-rooted tree, keep its roots wrapped in plastic until the last moment - never let them dry out.

-Pull your pile of soil back over the roots, firming it in gently but firmly.
-If your soil is very poor, you can mix in some well-rotted compost, but it isn't usually necessary.
+Backfill the hole by pulling your pile of soil back over the roots, firming it in gently but firmly.

-What you'll see.
 Trees are a 'slow-burn' for wildlife.
 You may see nothing using it for a few years, but once it starts to flower and fruit, wildlife will grow to love this ever-expanding home.
-Be patient - enjoy the tree through its youth and into adolescence and maturity, knowing that YOU made it happen!

 The nature and climate emergency affects us all.
 But we have an opportunity to turn things around.
 Between 31 October and 12 November 2021, world leaders will get together in Glasgow for the 26th UN Climate Change conference, known as COP26.